 All in all a great headset.
 If I would be looking for an ANR headset but wouldn't want to spend more than $400-$500, I would seriously consider buying the Faro G2 ANR myself.
 It's great value for money!

 Two weeks after my Faro headset arrived I finally had the opportunity to use it during my first official PPL flying lesson.
 I had flown multiple times before in single-engine planes, multi-engine and even jets with different headsets, so I knew what to compare it to.

 The Faro G2 ANR feels great.
 The leather ear cushions and soft headband make it sit nicely and comfortably on your head and ears.
 The headset is easily adjustable to make it fit even better.
 This adjustment is crucial for the noise reduction in case ANR would be turned off (due to empty batteries for example).

 The dual volume controls make it easy to adjust the volume in each ear, with more than enough extra volume available for high noise environments.
 Also when using the headset with aux audio from your iPhone, the volume is more than loud enough.
 Because the music volume does not automatically mute during ATC transmissions, you do have to make sure to turn down the music volume enough to be able to keep hearing the radio.

 The audio from the headphones is crystal clear with ANR turned on, which takes about a second to become active after powering up.
 Also, the microphone makes you sound very clear and understandable.

 I tested the headset with both ANR turned on and off.
-I honestly have to say that the noise reduction in PNR mode is rather weak, making flying without ANR not recommended.
+I honestly have to say that the noise reduction in PNR mode is rather weak, making flying without ANR activated for longer periods of time not recommended.
 Therefore I make sure to always carry spare AA batteries in case my batteries run low.